iancenry/vans-hire/readme.md

 ### NavLink
 - Most times we want the user to know the page they are currently in lets say by highlighting the link.
 React router uses `render props` to do this.
-- NavLink is similar to link but the style props and classname prop can both take a function as its value.
+- NavLink is similar to link but the style props and className prop can both take a function as their value.
 - We can provide a function to the className and whatever it returns will be the actual className that is applied.
 React router will pass the function an object and the object will already have a property called isActive which we can destructure to access it instead of using Object.isActive.
 - The isActive property is a boolean and describes whether the route is the current active one.
 - Instead of className we can use inline style.
 Example below shows both.